World of Color: Original planned version

 Early plans also called for a small orange fountain, named Little Squirt, that was meant to embody Walt Disney's artistic and mischievous spirit, and appear throughout the show.
 Instead, during the post-show, after all the other fountains turn off, the little orange fountain remains on for a couple seconds as it bows to the audience, then disappears.

 A video of a run-through of the show leaked onto the Internet on April 7, 2010.
 There had been a few changes to the show from the synopsis that had been disclosed for Disney fans in September 2009.
 Sequences featuring Alice in Wonderland, the Firebird, and Dr. Facilier were missing, the Pocahontas/Heimlich/Little April Showers segment was placed after "A Whole New World," and new Hercules and Pirates of the Caribbean segments had been added.
 It was also rumored that Disney CEO Bob Iger wanted a more contemporary soundtrack and that the show was being reworked.
 Many of these changes were confirmed when a second video of a run-through leaked onto the Internet.

 Disney launched a website for World of Color containing interactive features, pictures of on-site testing, and videos.
 The theme song to "World of Color" has also been posted on the Disneyland website.
 Although videos of testing have been leaked online, the site shows both the extensive Alice in Wonderland and The Princess and the Frog segments of the show that were said to have been cut.
 The site was launched after leaked videos of testing were posted.
-Even more edits have been made, including extending "Part of Your World" and "A Whole New World" to include the verses, cutting "Go the Distance" in favor of "Friend Like Me," and the return of "Firebird."

 Singer-songwriter Amy Grant was going to provide lead vocals for the show's rendition of "The Wonderful World of Color" but was ultimately replaced in the studio and is not heard in the final version.